deeexcee-io/GOAD-Azure-Pen-Testing-Lab/README.md

 You will need to provide a bank card for verification and to charge billing payments to but fear not, we are setting this up for free and the whole lab will be free, for 30 days anyway.

 Next we need to upgrade the free account to a pay as you go account.
 This gives us access to more vCPUs per region and more B Series Burstable Virtual Machine Sizes to build the lab.
-GOAD requieres we have 12 B Series vCPUS to use which isnt default when setting up an Azure account.
+GOAD requires we have 12 B Series vCPUS to use which isnt default when setting up an Azure account.

 Follow this link - `https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/upgrade-azure-subscription`

 ![image](https://github.com/deeexcee-io/GOAD-Azure-Red-Team-Lab/assets/130473605/6bcf993f-5143-4c58-aa41-089424e357d7)

 This will happen automatically once you have followed the above.
 Next we need to request extra resources for your Azure Account.
 When an account is first created, Azure only allows you 10 vCPUs per Region and 10 BSeries vCPUs.
-I assume this is to prevent fraud or you unknowlingly racking up more charges than you can realistically afford.
+I assume this is to prevent fraud or you unknowingly racking up more charges than you can realistically afford.

 Go to your account and search subscriptions.

 ![image](https://github.com/deeexcee-io/GOAD-Azure-Red-Team-Lab/assets/130473605/0640636d-fe9e-41d2-8a8f-4288007631b5)

-Select your subsciption and go to useage and quotas which is under `settings`
+Select your subscription and go to usage and quotas which is under `settings`

 ![image](https://github.com/deeexcee-io/GOAD-Azure-Red-Team-Lab/assets/130473605/09d7d463-ca1c-43d0-84fe-eaf6cf23046e)

 Here you can see the resource quotas you are assigned.
 Your vCPU per region and B Series will be 10.
-Mine is now 14 and 12 respectively but you will need to click `New Quata Request in the top left`
+Mine is now 14 and 12 respectively but you will need to click `New Quota Request in the top left`

 ![image](https://github.com/deeexcee-io/GOAD-Azure-Red-Team-Lab/assets/130473605/ffe24b86-729e-470a-8ada-104218f70328)